planetruby/planetruby.github.io/_stars/ryan-davis.md

 testing, packaging, publishing, and announcement.

-**ruby_parser** - a ruby parser written in pure ruby (using ruby yacc - racc). ruby_parser's output is the same as parsetree's output: s-expressions using ruby's arrays and base types.
+**ruby_parser** - a ruby parser written in pure ruby (using ruby yacc - racc). ruby_parser's output is the same as parsetree's output, that is, s-expressions using ruby's arrays and base types.
 Tested against 801,039 files from the latest of all rubygems.

 And many many more gems (e.g. open4, sexp_processor, ruby2ruby, zentest, flog, flay, autotest, rubyinline,